haacked/haacked.com/_posts/2014-04-16-csproj-merge-conflicts.markdown

 > Instead of leaving conflicts in the file, resolve conflicts favouring our (or their or both) side of the lines.

+For those who don't speak the commonwealth English, "favouring" is a common British mispelling of the one true spelling of "favoring". :trollface:

 So when a conflict occurs, it tries to resolve it by accepting all changes more or less.
+It's basically a cop out.

-This strategy can be set in a `.gitattributes` file like so.
+This strategy can be set in a `.gitattributes` file like so if you really want this behavior for your repository.

 ```
 *.csproj  merge=union
 ```

+But let me show why you probably don't want to do that and why we ended up changing this.

 ## Union Merges Gone Wild

-However, this ended up causing a lot of problems that often went unnoticed.
-Let me demonstrate an example.

 Suppose we start with the following simplified `foo.csproj` file in our `master` branch along with that `.gitattributes` file: